EDUCBA

 Introduction to Excel Bullet Chart

 We all have seen dashboards at some point in time.
 Whether in our office or while working for different clients with different technologies.
 We always come up with dashboards.
 The dashboard’s main challenge is that we have limited space to present all our analytical insights (maybe only one page sometimes).
-Most of the dashboards consist of visuals that can be used for giving a simple and crisp idea about things to the user.
-If you have seen any dashboards, you must be agreeing with the statement, “Visuals consume a lot of space as well”.
+Most of the dashboards consist of visuals that can use to give a simple and crisp idea about things the user.
+If you have seen any dashboards, you must agree with the statement, “Visuals consume a lot of space as well”.
 Because of this issue, we have to be very smart while choosing the visuals for the dashboard.
 Choosing the right, crisp, and compact visual is a need of the dashboard, and this is where bullet charts have the upper hand over other visuals.

-Bullet Chart was introduced towards this world by one of the dashboard expert, Stephan few, and since its inclusion, it is one of the widely used charts when you have to measure performance over the target.
-This chart can be used as a KPI speedometer under Dashboard and can compare all the necessary KPI values against the target value in a crisp solo chart that consumes space very lesser than the other charts.
+Bullet Chart was introduced to this world by one of the dashboard experts, Stephan Few, and since its inclusion, it is one of the widely used charts when you have to measure performance over the target.
+This chart can be used as a KPI speedometer under the Dashboard and can compare all the necessary KPI values against the target value in a crisp solo chart that consumes less space than the other charts.

-We will see through an example of how to create a bullet chart in Excel.
+We will see through an example how to create a bullet chart in Excel.

 How to Create Bullet Chart in Excel?

-Let’s understand how to Create Bullet Chart in Excel with Some Steps.
-Suppose we have a data of Employee Performance as shown in the screenshot below:
+Let’s understand how to Create a Bullet Chart in Excel with Some Steps.
+Suppose we have data on Employee Performance, as shown in the screenshot below:

 You can download this Bullet Chart Excel Template here – Bullet Chart Excel Template